 Individuals who disagree with the findings made by DHCA on a license application or who believe that on-street parking is inadequate to accommodate the apartment may object to granting the license and request that OZAH review the application.
 Forms for filing an objection are located here.
 OZAH must hold a public hearing on the objections within 20 days of filing.

 Objections to Accessory Apartment Licenses May NOT be Made to OZAH Based on Private Covenants or Association Regulations

 Please be advised that under County Code §29-26, an applicant for an accessory apartment license, or an aggrieved party, may challenge findings made by the Director of the Department of Housing and Community Affairs (DHCA), or allege that on-street parking is inadequate, by filing a formal objection with the Office of Zoning and Administrative Hearings for Montgomery County (OZAH) within 30 days after the DHCA Director issues his findings.
 The issues that can be raised in an objection are limited by statute, and those issues do not include alleged violations of private covenants or association regulations.
 OZAH may decide only the issues properly raised in the objection.
 Thus, OZAH has no authority to review, in an accessory apartment license proceeding, the question of whether an individual has complied with private covenants or association regulations.
 Such matters are the province of the courts and/or the Commission on Common Ownership Communities (CCOC) pursuant to Chapter 10B of the Montgomery County Code.

-Applications for special exceptions that are not eligible to apply for licenses are still required to obtain special exception approval.
-Applications for a special exception for an accessory apartment are located here.
+Applications for a conditional use that are not eligible to apply for licenses are still required to obtain conditional use approval.
+Applications for an accessory apartment conditional use are located here.

 Please click here to go to the Department of Housing and Community Affairs page for more information on the process of applying for an accessory apartment license.